crazzfeng/sendcloud-docs/docs/Sending Setting/domain-1/how-to-configure-your-domain-on-godaddy-dns.md

 ---
-title: How to Configure Your Domain on GoDaddy DNS
+title: How to Setup Your Domain on GoDaddy DNS
 deprecated: false
 hidden: false
 metadata: